MrGrappleMan/Fynelium-LX/README.md

 Sometimes your user password will be asked.
 Paste it whenever it is asked.

-You may not like some preferences so 🪨 ➛ 🗿 as you like only after the reboot, as doing so during the script runs can result in errors 🤯
+Avoid interaction with your device when the script is running, unless the window mentions

 What to do with the drive?
 Keep it as a backup troubleshooting drive!
-You can move ISOs like UBCD Live, HBCD, or even Tails if ykyk
+You can move ISOs like UBCD Live, HBCD, Tails, a spare copy of EndeavourOS, etc.

 ### [Extra Documentation](https://notion.so/Bazzite-27642d161cf980a5a844e08f156d5950?source=copy_link)